 speedups of glaciers in the region.
-We suggest that subglacial hydrology, while important in sliding dynamics, does not appear to provide a standalone explanation for surging, implicating a need for coupled hydrological and ice dynamics modeling of surge conditions.
+We compare modeled effective pressures from the years 2017-2019 with previously observed velocities, suggesting that while subglacial hydrology may explain seasonal sliding dynamics, our model is unable to provide an explanation for surge-scale behavior, implicating a need for coupled hydrological and ice dynamics modeling of surge conditions.
 This work demonstrates the potential of using ice sheet models for alpine glaciology and provides a new nucleus for modeling of glacial hazards in alpine environments.